Gebre2020/railsapi/README.md

 ## Key Topics

-Using the Command Line to Create a New App
+* Using the Command Line to Create a New App

-API and Postgres flags
+  * API and Postgres flags
-rails new project-name-here --api --database=postgresql What visible changes do we see after?
+  * 'rails new project-name-here --api --database=postgresql'
+  * What visible changes do we see after?

-Configuring the App
+* Configuring the App

-Adding Rack-CORS Middleware
+  * Adding Rack-CORS Middleware
-Setting up our Routes
+  * Setting up our Routes

-Rendering Info as JSON
+* Rendering Info as JSON

-Controller setup
+  * Controller setup
-Rendering objects as JSON
+  * Rendering objects as JSON
-Intro to FastJSON API/Serializing your data
+  * Intro to FastJSON API/Serializing your data